Linux md5sum Command Explained For Beginners (5 Examples)

 [Documents]$ md5sum --tag file1.txt MD5 (file1.txt) = 1ff38cc592c4c5d0c8e3ca38be8f1eb1 [Documents]$

 Q2.
-How to validate multiple files?
+How to validate multiple files at once?

 The md5sum command can validate multiple files at one time.
 We will add file2.txt and file3.txt to demonstrate the capabilities.